aws-samples/aws-hpc-tutorials/content/09-hpc-kubernetes/01-eks-cli.md

 #### Install kubectl

-[kubectl](https://kubernetes.io/docs/reference/kubectl/) is a command line utility for interacting with the Kubernetes API.
+`kubectl` is a command line utility for interacting with the Kubernetes API.
 It allows you to run commands against Kubernetes clusters, deploy applications, inspect and manage cluster resources, and view logs.
-For more information see the [kubectl reference documentation](https://kubernetes.io/docs/reference/kubectl/).
+For more information see the [reference documentation](https://kubernetes.io/docs/reference/kubectl/).

 In your AWS Cloud9 terminal window paste the following commands to install `kubectl`: